gscontras/probLang/chapters/08-politeness.md

 > **Exercises**:

 > 1. Examine the marginal posteriors on `state`.
 Does this make sense?
 Compare it to what the `literalListener` would believe upon hearing the same utterance.
 > 2. Examine the marginal posterior on `phi`.
 Does this make sense?
 What utterance would make the `pragmaticListener` infer something different about `phi`?
-Test your knowledge by running that utterance through the `pragmaticListener`?
+Test your knowledge by running that utterance through the `pragmaticListener`.
 > 3. In Yoon, Tessler, et al. (2016), the authors ran an experiment testing participants' intuitions as to the kind of speaker they were dealing with (i.e., inferred `phi`).
 Modify `pragmaticListener` so that she knows the speaker (a) wants the listener to feel good, (b) wants to convey information to the listener, and (c) both, and test the models on the utterance "good".
 > 4. The authors also ran an experiment testing participants' intuitions if they knew what state of the world they were in.
 Modify `pragmaticListener` so that she knows what state of the world she is in.
 Come up with your own interesting situations (i.e., choose a state and an utterance) and show the model predictions.
 Are the predictions in accord with your intuitions?
 Why or why not?

 ### Politeness with indirect speech acts

-Above, we modeled the case study of **white lies**, utterances which are convey misleading information for purposes of politeness.
+Above, we modeled the case study of **white lies**, utterances which convey misleading information for purposes of politeness.
 There are other ways to be polite, however.
 Speakers may deliberately be **indirect** for considerations of politeness.
 Consider a listener who just gave an objectively terrible presentation.
 They look fragile as they come to you for your feedback.
 You tell them "It wasn't amazing."

 Why would somebody produce such an indirect speech act?
 If the speaker wanted to actually be nice, they would say "It was fine." or "It was great."
 If the speaker wanted to actually convey information, they would say "It was terrible." reft:yoonetal2017 hypothesize that speakers produce indirect speech acts in order to *appear* to care both about conveying information and saving the listener's face.
 Can we elaborate the model above to account for politeness by being indirect?
-First, we will have to consider a speaker model, who produces utterances that can be understand as polite.
+First, we will have to consider a speaker model, who produces utterances that can be understood as polite.

 ~~~~
 var speaker2 = function(state, phi) {
   Infer({model: function(){
     var utterance = sample(utterancePrior)
     var L1 = pragmaticListener(utterance)
     factor(alpha2 * L1.score({state, phi}))
     return utterance
   }})
 }
 ~~~~